agoragames/stache/README.md

   c.template_base_path = "..."  # this is probably the one you'll want to change
                                 # it defaults to app/templates

-  c.wrapper_module_name = "..." # this let's you indicate the name of a module that
+  c.wrapper_module_name = "..." # this lets you indicate the name of a module that
                                 # namespaces all your view classes, useful, if you
                                 # have a naming conflict, such as with a mailer